MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### On what endpoint was the email opened?

-The tasks here are similar to the previous investigation step: <a name="clicklink"> Did the user click the link in the email?</a>
+The tasks here are similar to the previous investigation step: [Did the user click links in the email?](#did-the-user-click-links-in-the-email)

 ### Was the attached payload executed?

-The tasks here are similar to the previous investigation step: <a name="clicklink"> Did the user click the link in the email?</a>
+The tasks here are similar to the previous investigation step: [Did the user click links in the email?](#did-the-user-click-links-in-the-email)

 ### Was the destination IP / URL touched or opened?

-The tasks here are similar to the previous investigation step: <a name="clicklink"> Did the user click the link in the email?</a>
+The tasks here are similar to the previous investigation step: [Did the user click links in the email?](#did-the-user-click-links-in-the-email)

 ### Was malicious code executed?

-The tasks here are similar to the previous investigation step: <a name="clicklink"> Did the user click the link in the email?</a>
+The tasks here are similar to the previous investigation step: [Did the user click links in the email?](#did-the-user-click-links-in-the-email)

 ### What sign-ins happened with the account?